CS 222 - Computer Programming for Engineers (3 Units)

 CS 222 will be using the Blackboard system for most class communications.
-You are responsible for any notifications or information posted on Blackboard either by your instructor, your GTA or the class UTA(s), and you will need to check Blackboard regularly for such notices.
-Some information may be disseminated through Blackboard rather than in class.
+You are responsible for any notifications/assigments or information posted on Blackboard either by your instructor or the class GTA/UTA.
+Some information may be disseminated through Blackboard or email rather than in class.
 Individual communications with the professor/GTA/UTA may be done by email using your GMU email account.
 When you email, please be sure to include your name, the class number and the topic in the subject header.
 (E.g.: Subject: Jim Jones / CS 222 / Project 2)

 (1) No sharing or discussion of code for assignments.
 Unless specifically stated otherwise, all assignments are individual projects, not group projects.
 Students are expected to do their own work, not to share programs with each other, nor copy programs from anyone else.
-However, you may offer limited assistance to your fellow students regarding questions or misunderstandings on their programming assignments by responding to queries on Blackboard or Piazza (see guidelines below).
-Any discussion or sharing of code outside these guidelines constitutes an honor code violation.
+However, you may offer limited assistance to your fellow students regarding questions or misunderstandings on their programming assignments by responding to queries on Blackboard or Piazza.
 Suspected honor code violations are taken very seriously, and will be reported to the Honor Committee.
-(See CS Department Integrity Statement and Honor Code)
+(See CS Honor Code)

 (3) Back up your program regularly.
 You are expected to backup your program in separate files as you get different pieces working.
 Failure to do this may result in your getting a much lower grade on a program if last minute problems occur.
 (Accidently deleting your program, having problems connecting, etc., will not be accepted as excuses.)

 (5) Code must run on Mason gcc.
 Students may develop programs using any computer system they have available.
-Please note, however, that submitted projects must run under a C compiler available on Mason.
+However, submitted programs must run under gcc compiler available on Mason.
 Your documentation should clearly state which software was used for compilation, and once makefiles are introduced, a makefile should be included with each assignment submission.
-No extensions will be given due to compiler incompatibilities.

 TENTATIVE CLASS SCHEDULE